-This recipe was first published in November 2021 and edited in Sept 2022.-

 - Add in the ginger & garlic paste.
 Allow to cook for couple of minutes.

-- Add in curry powder paste and cook till oil separates.
+- Add in curry paste and cook till oil separates.
 Add in a little oil to help the process if there is not enough oil.

 - Add in pressure cooked mutton and liquid and nicely toss everything.
 Add in tomates and 1 cup water.